dhille98/ALL-Documents-practiced/Kubernetes/deployment.md

 ```
 ku edit deployments.apps app1
 ```
-<edit env varibles>                    --> whenever we do the any chnages in deployemts it would be Restarted
+<edit env varibles>                    --> whenever we do the any changes in deployemts it would be Restarted

 pots
 ```
 ku edit deployments.apps app1
 ```
- --> whenever we do the any chnages in deployemts it would be Restarted <Change Environment varibles>
+ --> whenever we do the any changes in deployemts it would be Restarted <Change Environment varibles>
 ==

 ## Deployements Rollout Concepts Explained: